magento/devdocs/guides/v1.0/m2fedg/layout/magento-ui-lib.md

 <h2 id="fedg_using-ui-lib_overview">Overview of the Magento 2 UI Library</h2>

-The Magento UI library is a flexible, modular Magento frontend library that is designed to assist Magento theme developers.
+The Magento UI library is a flexible, modular Magento frontend library designed to assist Magento theme developers.
 It employs a set of mixins for base elements to ease frontend theme development and customization.
-The Magento UI library offers the following characteristics for those who develop or customize Magento themes.
-It is:
+The Magento UI library is:

-*	Built-in LESS preprocessor
+*	Built with a Leaner CSS (LESS) preprocessor
 *	Focused on web standards
 *	Customizable
 *	Easy to maintain
 *	Responsive
 *	Accessible

-*	The library provides the ability to customize all of the following user interface elements:
+The library provides the ability to customize all of the following user interface elements:

 *	actions-toolbar
 *	breadcrumbs
 *	buttons